Eriophyid mite

 How to Monitor

-Dormant season: Inspect buds and bark for overwintering populations (low priority for cosmetic damage).
-March-May: Scout for early gall formation on new growth.
-Once galls are visible, treatment is ineffective - mites are protected inside gall tissue.
-Accept cosmetic damage on healthy landscape plants.
+Dormant season: Inspect buds and bark crevices for overwintering populations (low priority for cosmetic damage).
+March-May: Scout for early gall formation on new growth and expanding leaves.
+Once galls are visible and fully formed, mites are protected inside tissue and contact treatments are ineffective.
+Diagnosis is by symptom: blisters, erineum patches, galls, or russeting on specific hosts.

 When to Act

 For most landscape plants: no action threshold.
-Galls are cosmetic and plant health is unaffected.
-Exception: Fuchsia gall mite (Aculops fuchsiae) causes severe branch deformation on show plants - warrants management.
-Threshold decision: cosmetic tolerance vs. treatment cost.
+Galls and erineum are cosmetic and plant health is unaffected.
+Exceptions: (1) Fuchsia gall mite (Aculops fuchsiae) causes severe branch deformation on show plants and warrants management.
+(2) Rust mites on commercial fruit crops may affect marketability.
+For ornamental landscape plants, accept the damage.

 What Damage Looks Like